One person has died after a car crashed into William Souter Espresso cafe in Forrest Hill.

 The single-vehicle crash was on William Souter St, near the East Coast Rd intersection, in Forrest Hill just before 9am.
 Photo / Michael Craig

-Second incident in weeks
+Second crash in weeks

-In 2019, just six months after Bacharam took over the store, a customer crashed into the business after accidentally pushing the accelerator instead of the brake, Bacharam said.
+In 2019, just six months after Bacharam took over the store, a customer crashed into the business after accidentally pushing the accelerator, instead of the brake, Bacharam said.